mcavallo/middleman-build-info/README.md

 # Middleman Build Info

-`middleman-blog` is an extension for the [Middleman] static site generator that mantains an incremental build number and date on a JSON file inside your project.
+`middleman-build-info` is an extension for the [Middleman] static site generator that mantains an incremental build number and date on a JSON file inside your project.

 Once the extension is activated It will run and update the build file every time you build your project.